 When I arrived at the brook, I saw Miss Taris sitting on the low, wooden bridge and dangling her feet over the edge.
-She was facing away from me, staring after the brook that wound its way toward the horizon.
+She was facing away from me, staring after the brook as it wound its way toward the horizon.

 “Good Morning,” I called to Miss Taris.
-I hiked up my skirts and waded into the brook just next to the bridge, stopping when the water touched my knees.
+I hiked up my skirts and waded into the brook near the bridge, stopping when the water touched my knees.

 “Lady Frey!”
 Miss Taris said in a startled voice.